Skip to Main Navigation

 Image

 The PAF, as the first auctioning program of the broader Climate Auctions Program, hosted three successful auctions between 2015 - 2017, allocating nearly $54 million in climate finance.
-The PAF’s auctions addressed methane and nitrous oxide abatement, and continue to make results-based payments for eligible carbon credits delivered to the PAF through 2020.
+The PAF’s auctions addressed methane and nitrous oxide abatement, and continued to make results-based payments for eligible carbon credits delivered to the PAF through 2020.

 Image